Hailey-HengyiZhao/AWS-FragmentsMicroService/README.md

 # npn run test

-To run a test (There is not test be specified now )
+To run all unit tests

+# npm run test:integration

+To run all hurl integration tests

-# npn run debug
+# npm run debug

 To connect to debugger